lynnic26/utils/README.md

 ## Release notes

 Currently ```lynnic-utils``` is in initial release.
 We're trying to make it more stable.
-Currently, it supports Indian standard to read numbers as words.
 Check for more details: [Change log](https://github.com/lynnic26/utils/blob/master/Changelog.md)

 ## Referrences